ember-learn/cli-guides/CONTRIBUTING.md

 - Help review Pull Requests
 - Add comments to Markdown files with tips, resources, and notes to help others figure out what to write

-**Note on respecting copywrite** - It is ok to copy/paste content over from ember-cli.com.
+**Note on respecting copyright** - It is ok to copy/paste content over from ember-cli.com.
 It is _not_ ok to copy and paste content that you didn't write that came from blog posts, articles, tutorials, etc. whether paid or free.
 Exceptions are if the license allows it (please link to it in your PR) or you have written permission of the author via a comment on an issue in this repo.

 ## How to get started